Another Doctor Is Leaving

 Minnick's tenure on the show wasn't exactly long.
 Having come aboard last November, she managed to piss off a few doctors, get into Arizona Robbins' (Jessica Capshaw) good graces — and heart — before being unceremoniously fired by Chandra Wilson's Miranda Bailey in the season finale.

-Fans were split when the news hit the internet, with some expressing major emotions after realising that Arizona would be losing her S.O.
+Fans were split when the news hit the internet, with some expressing major emotions after realizing that Arizona would be losing her S.O.

 Advertisement